CGregorio026/AJAX-and-RESTful-APIs/02-AJAX/bellwork.md

    Please list each of the five status ranges that can be received for an **HTTP request-response**.
    For each of them, describe what its purpose is.
    You may **use outside sources** for help, but you must explain them in your own words.

     1xx: (informational) - Request received
     2xx: (success) - Request successful
     3xx: (redirection) - Request cannot be completed without further action
     4xx: (client error) - Request cannot be fulfilled due to a client error
     5xx: serious trouble of some type

 5.
    Please describe in detail, in your own words, what a **Web Service** is and what their general purpose are.
    **Use outside sources** for help and to find at least 3 Web Services you might consider using in your website applications.

     A web service is a client to propagate communication between the web server and the client.
+Examples are SoapUI, XML, and Apache Axis.
+These all help to communicate data with the server, and send it back to the user.

 6. Please describe in detail, in your own words, an **XMLHttpRequest object**.
    What should be done to build one for use in your application and to protect that process.**You do not need** to **use outside sources** for help.

 7.
    Please describe in detail, in your own words, the **steps** you must take to send an **AJAX request**.